apocalypsine/MLproject_G20/README.md

 Creative exploration of the data.

 # Data and Files

-- data/raw_data/ contains the original datasets provided by the professor.
-- data/submissions.csv contains the preprocessed dataset used for model training.
+- data/final_submission.csv contains the preprocessed dataset used for model training.
-- notebooks/Machine_Learning_G20_Notebook.ipynb contains the full project analysis, including data exploration, preprocessing, model comparison, feature importance, and results.
+- notebook/Group_20_notebook.ipynb contains the full project analysis notebook, including data exploration, preprocessing, model comparison, feature importance, and results.
-- report/Machine_Learning_Group20_Report.pdf is the report detailing the methodology, steps taken, and conclusions of the project.
+- report/Group_20_Report.pdf is the report detailing the methodology, steps taken, and conclusions on the project notebook.

 # How to Run the Project